 - General listlessness and lethargy

-- Your German Shepherd dog training is based on treats rather than praise
+- Dog training is based on treats rather than praise

-That's why a vet won't just look at your dog, or compare scale readings, but they will examine your dog and consider factors like blood pressure and constitution, heart rate at rest and under load, dog meals, meal times, and feeding routine, exercise regime, living environment, etc.
+That's why a quality vet won't just look at the dog or compare scale readings, but they will examine the dog and consider factors like blood pressure and constitution, heart rate at rest and under load, dog meals, meal times, and feeding routine, exercise regime, living environment, etc.

-Also note that even if you serve your German Shepherd only 1% more calories than it needs for your exercise regime, it can suffer from Obesity within less than a year.
+Also note that even if say, you serve your dog only 1% more calories than the dog needs for your exercise regime then the dog can suffer from Obesity within less than a year!